 The above history is why the first definition for the word meat is "food; especially: solid food as distinguished from drink."

 All this considered, there's nothing currently stopping alt-meats of any kind from calling themselves by the M word, though veggie-meat products usually go for the pun or the cute name that makes it clear what they are, some right in the name of the product itself.
 Think: Fakin' Bacon, Tofurky, Phoney Bologna, Gardenburger and soysage.
-Meat-industry advocates claim that this can be confusing to consumers, but in 25 years of vegetarianism, I've never seen it happen.
-Nobody ever thought Not Dogs (which, pro-tip, are by far the best veg hot dogs) were made from pigs before or after cooking.
+Meat-industry advocates claim this can be confusing to consumers, but in 25 years of vegetarianism, I've never seen it happen.
+Nobody ever thought Not Dogs (which, pro-tip, are by far the best veg hot dogs) were made from pigs.

 When it comes to lab-grown meats, there's even less of a reason not to call them "meat."
 After all, as Jessica Almy, the policy director of the nonprofit Good Food Institute (which promotes alternatives to eating animals), told Phys.org, "These are muscles and fat.
 It would be extremely misleading to call it other than meat."
-When it comes to meat grown in a facility, rather than by a living, breathing, feeling animal, the end product is — when it comes down to it — made from the same molecules and compounds.
+When it comes to meat grown in a facility, rather than created from a living, breathing, feeling animal, the end product is made from the same molecules and compounds.

 These new lab meat companies have come out swinging, calling the whole enterprise "clean meat," which "refers to products that are grown in cell cultures from animal stem cells (also called 'cultured meat' or 'synthetic meat').
 The processes for clean meat production have developed along with broader advances in tissue engineering, many in the medical field," according to Beveridge and Diamond, a law-firm specializing in the topic of sustainable food.

-All of this isn't some far-off food of the future: It's coming soon.
-Just five years after the first clean-meat burger, which was created by Dr. Mark Post of Maastricht University, debuted in London, costs are down to 1/50th of what they were.
+And this isn't some far-off food of the future; it's happening.
+Just five years after the debut of the first clean-meat burger, which was created by Dr. Mark Post of Maastricht University, costs are down to 1/50th of what they were.
 Memphis Meats out of San Francisco and Mosa Meats (Post's company) plan to sell burgers for $10 a patty by 2020.
 According to CleanMeat.org, "The end goal is to produce clean meat that is cheaper than even the least expensive conventionally produced chicken.
 Leading experts believe that is achievable within 10 years given adequate support for clean meat research and development."

 A war of words

-Some in the animal agriculture industry are gearing up for a fight — not about the health and safety of a competitive product, and not to run a campaign about how their product is better — but about words.
-Maybe this is because they can't really compete on the other points.
+Some in the animal agriculture industry are gearing up for a fight — not about the health and safety of a competitive product, and not to run a campaign about how their product is better — but about words, maybe because they can't really compete on the other points.
 Should different types of meat be clearly labeled?
-Absolutely: But it's still all meat.
+Absolutely.
+But it's still all meat.
 In response to lab-grown flesh and other veggie-derived products being labeled meat, the U.S. Cattlemen's Association (USCA) has already petitioned the U.S. Department of Agriculture (USDA) to restrict use of certain words: